LIGHTSHOWS FOR NOOBS: AN INTRODUCTION

 In order to make awesome lightshows, you will need a small number of things:

-- Launchpad (duh) preferably a Launchpad S. The S is much better for lightshows since it is faster (smaller latency, don’t worry about it if you don’t know what it is) and has brighter lights then the original.
+- A Launchpad (duh) preferably a Launchpad S. The S is much better for lightshows since it is faster (smaller latency, don’t worry about it if you don’t know what it is) and has brighter lights then the original.

 - Ableton Live (No way) 8 or higher.
 The images included in this guide are taken from Live 9.0.1. , So the look and feel might be different from Live 8, but I assure you the principles are the same.